sovrn/rtb_latency/readme.md

 ## Output format

-In Graphite, you should expect to see `<prefix>.<source_hostname>.<destination_hostname>.<protocol>` which will be an integer value in milliseconds.
+In Graphite, you should expect to see `<graphite_prefix>.<source_hostname>.<destination_hostname>.<protocol>` which will be an integer value in milliseconds.

 In the case of a failed check, a value of -1 will be sent to Graphite.

-Errors will be logged to stdout.
+Errors will be logged to stdout, which will be captured by syslog or SystemD if you use the supplied scripts.

 ## Installation

-To run this periodically, clone this repo into `/opt` and use either the provided Cron or SystemD scripts.
+To run this periodically, clone this repo into `/opt` and use the example Ansible playbook/role to deploy it.

+If you are not using Ansible, template files for cron and SystemD are under `supplements/`.

 ## Credit